 - There is nothing about a GUID that would allow someone to infer the identity of the individual to whom it belongs.

 - The same individual's information will result in the same GUID across time, location, and research study.
-This allows researchers to match shared data from that participant regardless of source, without ever sharing or viewing PII.
+This allows authorized researchers to match shared data from that participant regardless of source, without ever sharing or viewing PII.

-|What if I only have the middle intitial or nickname?||Only full legal names as they appear on the birth certificate should be used.
+|What if I only have the middle initial or nickname?||Only full legal names as they appear on the birth certificate should be used.
 Initials, nicknames, or unknowns/blanks should not be used.|

 |What if I don't know the middle name or they left "middle name" blank?||If you know that the participant has no legal middle name on their birth certificate, the tool allows you to specify that the person has no middle name.
-If you do not have the middle name, or if you do not know whether or not they have one, you cannot create a GUID.|
+If you do not have the middle name, or if you do not know whether they have one, you cannot create a GUID.|

 |What should I do with suffixes like Jr., III, etc.?||Suffixes such as these should be omitted from the names when creating a GUID.|

 |Should I include state/country when entering the city/municipality of birth?||No. Only the city/municipality name as it appears on the birth certificate should be entered.|

 |What should I do if a participant identifies as non-binary?||When creating GUIDs, you should always use the information listed on the most recent birth certificate.
 Therefore, you should use the assigned sex at birth when a participant identifies as non-binary.|